Tensor products of bimodules over monoids: Preliminaries

 \begin{rem} $ $\begin{enumerate}\eroman

-\item The \textbf{classical case} is when $R$ is an algebra over a commutative ring $C$, and $\tT =C$, viewed as a multiplicative monoid. \item More generally, $\tT$ could be an arbitrary set, with changes mutatis mutandis, dropping Defininition~\ref{Tmagm}(i).
-For example, $\tT$ could be, say, a set of matrix units.
+\item The \textbf{classical case} is when $R$ is an algebra over a commutative ring $C$, and $\tT =C$, viewed as a multiplicative monoid. \item More generally, $\tT$ could be a partial monoid, i.e., with multiplication only defined on certain pairs of elements, with changes mutatis mutandis, using Defininition~\ref{Tmagm}(i)(b) only when the right side is defined.
+For example, $\tT$ could be, say, a set of matrix units with multiplication defined only on compatible matrix units.

 \item If a $(\tT_1,\tT_2)$-{bimagma} $\mcA$ did not already contain a neutral element $\iota,$ we could adjoin it formally by declaring its operation on all $b\in \mcA$ by $\iota * b =b *\iota = b$, and $a_i\iota =\iota a_i =\iota$ for all $a\in \tT.$